 What’s the Difference Between a 3PL and 4PL?

 As you well know by now, a third-party logistics provider is a company that handles the logistics of your company’s supply chain and order fulfillment processes.
-Depending how much control you want to hand over to your 3PL, they can do everything from storing and managing your inventory to picking, packing, and shipping your orders.
-They can even handle the returns process for you.
+Depending on how much control you want to hand over to your 3PL, they can do everything from storing and managing your inventory to picking, packing, and shipping your orders.
+They can even handle the returns management process for you.

-So, what is a fourth-party logistics provider and how does it differ from a 3PL?
+So, what is a fourth-party logistics provider, and how does it differ from a 3PL?

 The critical difference between a 4PL and a 3PL is that many 3PLs are asset-based – they own or lease equipment and warehouses that they use to provide services.
-As such, a 3PL is concerned with its costs and may not always seek out the best deal for you if it means a better deal for them.
-In contrast, a 4PL’s only concern is integrating and optimizing your supply chain.
+As such, a 3PL is concerned with its costs and may not always seek the best deal for you if it means a better deal for them.
+In contrast, a 4PL’s only concern is integrating and optimizing your supply chain operations.

 The Different Types of 3PL Providers